-Prerequisite: Grade of C or higher in the following courses: ACC 1001, or ACC 1011 or ACC 1021.
+Prerequisite: Prerequisite or Corequisite: Grade of C or higher in: ACC 1001. or ACC 1011 or ACC 1021.

 ACC 2080 - Internship (1-3)

 Provides students with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.